Reynold4k/Nanopore_MinimumBIO/Pipeline1.5/readme.md

       ```bash
       REFERENCE="/path/to/your/reference/file"
       ```
+    - If you haven't index your reference fasta file, please index it first using the command below:
+      ```bash

+      bwa index your_reference_fasta

+      ```

 3. **Execute the Script**: Once you have modified the paths, save the file and submit it to your job scheduler.
 For example, use the following command:
     ```bash